 Torrential rain can also cause flash flooding as the levels in nearby rivers rise.
 Floods can cause significant destruction to properties.
 Usually, because there isn’t enough time to protect homes from the gallons of floodwater gushing in.
 What’s even more shocking is that properties can be flooded several times (as was the case with storm Ciara and storm Dennis).
 This causes unbelievable distress and ruins these poor peoples beloved homes and belongings.

-If your home has been flooded by the recent storms, we also provide a complete flood restoration service.
-This is designed to give homeowners professional guidance and assistance when making an insurance claim following a flood.
+If your home is flooded due to a recent storm, we also provide a complete flood restoration service.
+This is gives homeowners professional guidance and assistance when making an insurance claim following a flood.